Six Ages: Ride Like the Wind: Development

-Game developer A Sharp released King of Dragon Pass in 1999, and the game was a commercial failure, selling only 8000 copies.
+Game developer A Sharp is based in Tacoma, Washington.
+It released King of Dragon Pass in 1999, and the game was a commercial failure, selling only 8000 copies.
 The game was re-released for iOS devices in 2011 and became a surprise success, leading the game to be ported to other mobile devices as well as PC.
 This success also generated interest in a follow-up game with the same setting and gameplay, with A Sharp announcing development on the game in 2014.